pitazzo/usj-http-project/README.md

 The nature of the resources managed by the server is up to the group's discretion, as well as the static contents it serves.
 For example, a group that likes kittens could focus its server on this theme and serve a simple HTML web page about a cat shelter in `/adoption.html` and manage a series of kitten resources (e.g., `{name: "Hercules", breed: "European", age: 3}`) through the `/cats` endpoint, so that it is possible to register new cats for adoption, delete them when they are adopted, modify them, and list them.

-## Optional functionalities
+## Optional features

-The following functionalities are optional and allow increasing the maximum possible grade that the student can opt for. **Always** the basic functionalities must be finished before starting with the advanced ones.
+The following features are optional and allow increasing the maximum possible grade that the student can opt for. **Always** the basic features must be finished before starting with the advanced ones.

 ### Authentication with API key